davidmcclure/intra/README.md

 This approach has three advantages:

-  1. First, it makes it possible for the user to immediately intuit the structure of the query result.
+  1. First, it makes it possible for the user to immediately intuit the structure of the entire query result.
 Instead of having to make substantive (and usually opaque) decisions behind the scenes about what portions of the text get returned and in what order, the signal data can be presented almost completely unmodified, allowing the user to bore down into the source text by interacting directly with the signal graph.

   2. Related to #1, the signal graph automatically conveys "positional" information about the distribution of query relevance across the duration of the text.
 Instead of getting back a vertical stack of intermixed snippets that come from different parts of the text, the signal graph immediately conveys information about not only about what parts of the text are relevant but also how those parts are relatively positioned in the text.
 This is especially useful in cases where the user already has knowledge of the text (eg, literary analysis) and is trying to confirm, deny, or discover thematic movements or other kinds of _change_ over the course of the text.